We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, while some people may benefit from taking vitamin supplements, it is important to note that not everyone needs or benefits from them.

-While it is important for people to get enough of all the vital nutrients each day, there are some specific nutrients that males over 50 may benefit from taking in particular.
+People need to get enough of all the vital nutrients each day.
+However, there are some specific nutrients that males over 50 may benefit from taking.

 Some vitamins and minerals are also antioxidants.
 Antioxidants can help protect against free radicals.
 Some antioxidants to look for in supplements include: